November 3, 2025

 As babies with little to no language skills, discriminative listening is all we know.
 We understand that humans speaking and dogs barking are two different sounds.
 As adults, we use discriminative listening to determine emotion.
 Aspects of verbal communication, such as emphasis and tone, can give the listener an idea of the speaker’s current emotional state.

 Comprehensive listening is understanding the message being communicated.
-After hearing the sounds and differentiating it from others that we have heard, we make sense of it.
+After hearing the sounds and differentiating them from others, we make sense of them.

-In order to be a comprehensive listener, vocabulary and language skills are necessary.
+Vocabulary and language skills are necessary to be a comprehensive listener.
 Not understanding the meaning of a word or the language of the speaker limits the listener.

 Comprehensive listening also means paying attention to nonverbal cues.
 Comprehending someone’s actions is just as important as understanding their words as they both have an effect on the overall message.